tmr258/DevelopingDataProducts/README.md

 The file 'Documentation My Boston House Value Predictor App.txt' contains the documentation for the end user of the Shiny App, although the app is not that complicated.

-The pitch is contained in the 'My Boston House Value Predictor App-rpubs.html' file, you can open it in a browser (works fine with Chrome)
+The pitch is contained in the 'My Boston House Value Predictor App-rpubs.html' file, you can open it in a browser (works fine with Chrome).
+The presentation is also accessible via RPubs.
+The url is http://rpubs.com/tmr258/BostonHousePredictor